Arvig Restoring Internet Freedom Disclosure

 Device Attachment Rules — Arvig does not have any approval procedures that must be satisfied before a device can be connected to its network.
 Customers may use any lawful, compatible, type-accepted (if necessary) and commercially available device which they desire on the Arvig network, as long as such device does not harm the network.
 Support for customer provided devices is provided on a best effort basis and customers may be requested to utilize Arvig supplied devices.

 Service Description — Actual access speeds and time delays (latency) are dependent on the service offering purchased by the customer, geographical proximity to internet peering locations, technology used to deliver the service, and characteristics of Arvig’s network.
 All broadband internet services are suitable for use with real-time applications.
 Customers can test their actual speeds at speedtest.arvig.com

-Facilities based voice services and IP-based video services are delivered on the same physical connection using different service flows and are given priority over broadband internet access services.
-Facilities based voice services are also provided with dedicated capacity.
+Facilities-based voice services are also provided with dedicated capacity.
 Prioritization of voice services helps ensure the functionality of E911 or other emergency voice services.
-Bandwidth dedicated to facilities based voice services has minimal impact on capacity available for broadband internet access services.
-Prioritization of IP-based video services aligns with customer expectations regarding the quality of video services.
+Bandwidth dedicated to facilities-based voice services has minimal impact on capacity available for broadband internet access services.
+IP-based video services are delivered on the same physical connection and are not given priority over broadband internet access services.